 I know.
 But for me, a year out from my vertebrae fusion surgery, it’s huge.
 Bigger still when you consider I had significant pain for about four years prior to the surgery, the kind that hinders day-to-day quality of life.

 I put off the surgery for a long time for various reasons, not the least of which were horror stories I heard from people about other people they knew who’d had fusion surgery and it didn’t help, maybe even made them worse.
 So they said.

 But my pain got worse and worse.
 By the time I went in for the procedure, I was out of options.
 I could barely walk 30 feet without stopping for a break because of the pain shooting down my left leg.
 Sitting for any longer than 15-20 minutes could be unbearable.
 Finally, I met with my neurosurgeon, Dr. Alexander Drofa, and his confidence made me feel confident.

 Dr. Drofa isn’t just a miracle worker.
 He, himself, is a miracle.
 The staff members at Sanford who took care of me following my surgeries (I wound up having two) during my eight-day stay, from the nurses to the aides to the techs who took my blood pressure to the food workers who brought me my meals to the environmental services workers who cleaned my room – are each and every one miracles.
-My family members – Cassi, Saela, Martin, Mira and Carol – who have taken care of me and have been patient and kind with me through it all, are miracles.
+My family members – my wife, three kids and mother-in-law – who have taken care of me and have been patient and kind with me through it all, are miracles.